An NTC thermistor is an electrical resistor with a large negative temperature coefficient of resistance.

 - Applications for NTC Thermistor Probes

-Summary: Three broad types of measuring applications are discussed: (i) surface temperature, (ii) air and gas and (iii) liquid, but other applications are also possible, with different configuration combinations.
+Summary: Three broad types of temperature measurement applications are discussed: (i) surface temperature, (ii) air and gas and (iii) liquid, but other applications are also possible, with different configuration combinations.

 - Reliability Of A Thermistor

 Summary: Products that contain thermistors usually carry a warranty.
 Find out how to determine the reliability of a thermistor in that product by doing a calculation.
-The equation - mean time before failure or MTBF - is demonstrated.
+The equation - mean time before failure or MTBF of a thermistor - is demonstrated.

 - NTC Thermistors - Accurate Measurements for NTC Thermistors